Mexico NOR Flash Market Size and Share

 Recent Industry Developments

-• May 2025: Infineon Technologies announced that its SEMPER NOR Flash memory family achieved ASIL-D certification, the highest level for functional safety under ISO 26262:2018.
+• May 2025: Infineon Technologies announced that its SEMPER NOR Flash family achieved ASIL-D certification, the highest level for functional safety under ISO 26262:2018.
 This certification positions Infineon to capture growing demand from Mexico's expanding automotive electronics sector, where safety-critical applications require the highest reliability standards.

 • May 2025: Micron Technologies announced plans to establish a product development facility in Guadalajara, Mexico, to enhance its memory solutions and IT operations.
 This initiative is part of a broader strategy to meet increasing market demand and maintain product innovation, with the facility focusing on dynamic random access memory (DRAM) products crucial for AI tools.